By Stanley Bill

 After President Duda rejected the government’s initial proposal in July 2017, he drafted a new version of the law, which the parliament passed in December.
 Previously, 15 of the Council’s 25 members were elected by other judges.
 According to the new Act, these 15 members are now appointed by the parliament.
 The remaining members of the Council were already largely political appointees, including 4 MPs, 2 senators, a representative of the President, and the Justice Minister.

 Of the 15 recently elected members of the Council, 9 were nominated by PiS and 6 by Kukiz’15, a right-wing grouping that has supported PiS’s judicial reforms.
-The nominees included judges and court presidents who had just been appointed by Justice Minister Ziobro as well individuals with other strong connections to PiS and its supporters.
+The nominees included judges and court presidents who had just been appointed by Justice Minister Ziobro as well as individuals with other strong connections to PiS and its supporters.
 Interestingly, there were only 18 candidates running for the 15 positions.

 The National Council of the Judiciary is now a thoroughly politicized body.
 Apart from Minister Ziobro himself and the new appointees of the PiS-dominated parliament, the Council also includes the highly divisive government MPs Stanisław Piotrowicz and Krystyna Pawłowicz (a professor of law who is one of the party’s most uncompromising polemicists).
 The Council’s constitutional function of protecting judicial independence is clearly under serious threat.